Believe it or not, fish oil has a powerful effect on the hormones in your body that directly regulate how you store and burn fat.

 While fish oil can certainly promote proper hormone regulation and help assist in weight loss efforts, it would not be wise to simply take the fish oil and hope for weight loss.

-Instead, as some of the studies indicate above, the combination of fish oil + exercises + other supplements tend to result in far more effective weight loss.
+Instead, as some of the studies indicate above, the combination of fish oil + exercises plus other supplements tends to result in far more effective weight loss.

 This type of exercise will augment the effects of fish oil on insulin receptors and ultimately improve insulin sensitivity.